Acceptance and Commitment Therapy (ACT) in San Francisco

 Acceptance and commitment therapy (ACT) can help you learn to identify your values, embrace your feelings, and more gracefully accept your circumstances so that you can build a better quality of life.

-At Calm Again Counseling, we offer several forms of trauma-informed therapy, including Acceptance and Commitment Therapy, to help people heal from trauma and move toward recovery.
+At Calm Again Counseling, we offer several forms of trauma-informed therapy, including Acceptance and Commitment Therapy, to help people heal from traumatic events and move toward recovery in the San Francisco area.
 Trauma can prevent you from moving forward and reaching your goals.
 The effects of trauma can limit your ability to make sense of your life and leave you feeling broken and powerless.

 People who’ve experienced trauma may experience: